bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 The typical procedure once you have observed that your justcp experiment does in fact give you some signal is to set the length of the flip pulse to correspond to a 180° pulse at a particular frequency.
 For example, to calibrate an 83 KHz pulse for the ¹H channel set the pulse to 6 us.
 Then adjust the power of the pulse until there is no signal.
 Cutting the length of the pulse in half should then give a maximum signal as it would be a 90° pulse.
+Power may be set to any value from 0.0 to 100.0.
+The nutation frequency should be approximately proportional to this power setting, but this relationship is not perfect (especially at the high end of the power range), as the amplifiers are not perfectly linear.

-In order to calibrate 13C powers we use the flipup and flipdn pulses which both have the same power.
+In order to calibrate ¹³C powers we use the flipup and flipdn pulses which both have the same power.
 Uncomment the call to justcp ccal to call a submacro of justcp that sets up the phase cycling for power calibration.
 When both of the flip pulses are 90° you should see no signal.
 When flipup is 180° and flipdn is 90° you should see the full signal.

-While calibrating it very helpful to be able to compare two spectra on screen at once.
+While calibrating it is very helpful to be able to compare two spectra on screen at once.
 With a spectrum on the screen call `SET REF ON` to set this spectrum as a reference.
 The reference spectrum will now appear overlaid with any subsequent spectra you view until you set a new reference spectrum or call `SET REF OFF`.
 The justcp macro also has submacros for setting up cp to other nuclei such as 15N.
 You can add sections for additional nuclei if you need to.